pgr-workshop/pgr-workshop.github.io/schedule.md

 ## Invited talks

-[Sanja Fidler](https://www.cs.utoronto.ca/~fidler/) - Assistant Professor at the University of Toronto and Director of AI at NVIDIA (Canada).

----
 ### **Seeing in a world of objects, physics, and agents: Generative models for human perception and human-like machine perception**
 [Josh Tenenbaum](https://web.mit.edu/cocosci/josh.html) - Professor at the Department of Brain and Cognitive Sciences, MIT (USA).